InnuendoPi/MQTTDevice4/docs/index.md

 * A LevelShifter provides 5V control voltage to the screw terminals GPIOs (Logic Level Converter).
 * The power supply from the Wemos can be used directly from the induction hob when using a GGM IDS2.
 * Temperature sensors DS18B20 fixed to D3 can be connected directly to the screw terminals.
-* An optional OLED display can be connected using jumpers J1 and J2 via D1 (SDL) and D2 (SDA J2).
+* An optional Touchdisplay HMI TFT can be connected using jumpers J1 and J2 via D1 (SDL) and D2 (SDA J2).
 * PIN D4 can either be routed to the display port via jumper J3 or to D4 via the LevelShifter.
 * PIN D8 is routed to D8 (3V3) without LevelShifter.
 * Power supply 5V via screw terminal